AleksandarFaraj/blocksite/README.md

 Note, that dot is backslashed, because it does have special meaning in regular expressions.

 ### Why should I use it?
 It can be useful, if you spend too much time at social network(fb, youtube, etc).
-Blocksite doesn't send you any notification/question before or after closing page.
+Blocksite doesn't send to you any notification/question before or after closing page.
 It just silent closes page and don't disturb you.
-It created for saving you time, not for wasting it.